JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Subtracting the AGN and modeling the host galaxy

-We use \texttt{GALFIT} \citep{peng2002,peng2010} to extract photometry for the AGN, the underlying host galaxy, and the clumps.
-We fit images A and B, including the host galaxies, clumps, and other nearby foreground sources, plus a pedestal offset and gradient for the sky.
+We use \texttt{GALFIT} \citep{peng2002,peng2010} to model images A and B in order to extract photometry for the AGN, the underlying host galaxy, and the clumps.
+Within those two images, we fit the host galaxies, clumps, and other nearby foreground and background sources, plus a pedestal offset and gradient for the sky.
 The regions that we selected to model for images A and B each included all images of the red clumps in between, as a check on systematic uncertainties in our model photometry.
+In the subsections that follow, we explain how model PSFs were constructed for the purposes of making these GALFIT models, describe those GALFIT models, and assess their quality.